What is 70% of 9? A complete walkthrough to Percentages and Their Applications

 Finding 70% of 9 might seem like a simple arithmetic problem, but it's a gateway to understanding a fundamental concept in mathematics and its widespread applications in everyday life.
-This comprehensive guide will not only show you how to calculate 70% of 9 but will also delve into the broader understanding of percentages, their practical uses, and some common misconceptions.
+This practical guide will not only show you how to calculate 70% of 9 but will also get into the broader understanding of percentages, their practical uses, and some common misconceptions.
 We'll explore different methods of calculation and even touch upon the historical context of percentages.

 Understanding Percentages: A Foundation